MOEAFramework/MOEAFramework/docs/addingAlgorithms.md

 populationSize       100
 ```

-Here, we find the two properties we added, `populationSize` and `operator`, in addition to the settings for the
+Here, we find the two properties we added, `populationSize` and `operator`.
+Two additional properties for the
-polynomial mutation (pm) operator.
+Polynomial Mutation (PM) operator, those prefixed with `pm.`, are also included automatically.